dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise3.md

 ## Description ##

 For this assignment, you will be giving feedback on the completeness of assignment three: Pikmini.
-In order to to do so, we will be giving you a rubric to give feedback on.
-For the feedback, please give positive criticism and suggestions on how to fix segments of code.
+To do so, we will give you a rubric to provide feedback.
+Please give positive criticism and suggestions on how to fix segments of code.

 You only need to review code modified or created by the student you are reviewing.
-You do not have to review the code and project files that were given out by the instructor.
+You do not have to check the code and project files that the instructor gave out.

 Abusive or hateful language or comments will not be tolerated and will result in a grade penalty or be considered a breach of the UC Davis Code of Academic Conduct.

 If there are any questions at any point, please email the TA.

 ## Due Date and Submission Information
-See official course schedule for due date.
+See the official course schedule for due date.

-A successful submission should consist of a copy of this markdown document template that is modified with your peer-review.
-The file name should be the same as it is in the template: `CodeReview-Exercise3.md`.
-You also need to include your name and email address in the `Peer-reviewer Information` section below.
-This review document should be placed into the base folder of the repo you are reviewing the `master` branch.
+A successful submission should consist of a copy of this markdown document template that is modified with your peer review.
+This review document should be placed into the base folder of the repo you are reviewing in the master branch.
+The file name should be the same as in the template: `CodeReview-Exercise3.md`.
+You must also include your name and email address in the `Peer-reviewer Information` section below.

-If you are in the rare situation where there are two peer-reviewers on a single repository, append your UC Davis user name before the extension of your review file.
+If you are in a rare situation where two peer-reviewers are on a single repository, append your UC Davis user name before the extension of your review file.
 An example: `CodeReview-Exercise3-username.md`.
-Both reviewers should submit their reviews in the `master` branch.
+Both reviewers should submit their reviews in the master branch.
-___

 # Solution Assessment #

 ## Peer-reviewer Information